ibm-cloud-docs/vpc/bare_metal_server_image.md

 For more information about how to license ESXi, see [Licensing ESXi Hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.

-You can view and manage your VMWare licenses [here](https://cloud.ibm.com/classic/devices/vmwarelicenses).{ :external}
+You can view and manage your VMWare licenses [here](https://cloud.ibm.com/classic/devices/vmwarelicenses){ :external}.